andriumm/groupit/README.md

 ## Dependencies

 - Run `npm install` in project directory.
-This will install server-related dependencies such as express, nodemailer and crone.
+This will install server-related dependencies such as express, axios, bycript, jsonwebtoken, nodemailer and crone.
 - Run `cd client` and run `npm install`.
 This will install client dependencies (React).
--

 ## Database Prep